Join the movement

 What famous artists use CD Baby?

-Artists that use CD Baby include Ingrid Michaelson, Aloe Blacc, Scott Orr, and Luminara.
+Artists that use (or have used) CD Baby include Ingrid Michaelson, Aloe Blacc, Scott Orr, and Luminara.

 How much does CD Baby cost?